vi/websocat/README.md

             --help=short is the list of easy options and address types --help=long lists all options and types (see [A] markers) --help=doc also shows longer description and examples.
+        --inhibit-pongs <inhibit_pongs>
+            [A] Stop replying to incoming WebSocket pings after specified number of replies

         --just-generate-accept <just_generate_accept>
             [A] Just a Sec-WebSocket-Accept value based on supplied Sec-WebSocket-Key value without running main Websocat